VeraMendes/VeraMendes.github.io/aboutme.md

 ![](/img/hike.jpg)

 **When I first heard about Data Science, my curiosity started, suddenly I thought I could finally deepen my knowledge in statistics and still contribute to a better World.
 Data Science felt like magic, as if I gained superpowers.
-A year ago, I moved to San Francisco, California.
-Adapting was the word that ruled my life, and with adaptation comes change so I decided to pursue my interest in Data Science and start a new career.
+In 2019, I moved to San Francisco, California.
+Adapting was the word that ruled my life, and with adaptation come change so I decided to pursue my interest in Data Science and start a new career.
 It was the best decision I took and I entered a new World of work.**

 ![](/img/climb.jpg)